vitek-karas/core-setup/Documentation/design-docs/native-hosting-initialize.md

 * `handle` - handle to the initialized host.

 The function will return only once the managed application exits.

+`hostfxr_run_app` cannot be used in combination with any other "run" function.
+It can also only be called once.

 #### Getting a delegate for runtime functionality